The Best Things to Do in Jerusalem in December

 There’s more of the same for kids plus a lot more for adults at the Mamilla Mall, along with an exhibit of menorahs along the pedestrian mall.

-This year Hannukah runs from sundown December 8 through December 16.
+This year, Hannukah runs from sundown December 2 (first night candle-lighting) through December 10, 2018.

 By the Hannukah lights, you'll explore the streets, see the sights, hear the stories and feel the vibe of Jerusalem's picturesque neighborhoods.